 Chapter 13 Auto Financing

-For the better auto loan programs, it is important for your plan to be confirmed and then get a cheap auto insurance quotes for your vehicle.
+For the better auto loan programs, it is important that your plan is confirmed.
 It is still possible to buy a vehicle without your Chapter 13 plan being confirmed, however, you will typically need a larger down payment.
 The best loan programs all require that your Chapter 13 plan be confirmed.

 Here are some other things you need to know before shopping for a vehicle while in a Chapter 13 Bankruptcy: